Skip to main content

 Understanding Trenching: Key Purposes for Drainage, Utilities and Landscaping Success

 Trenching plays a crucial role in construction and landscaping, serving purposes like installing drainage, laying cables or enhancing garden design.
-Knowing the purpose of your trench helps ensure it’s safe, effective and tailored to your needs—whether preventing flooding, protecting utilities or boosting your garden's appeal.
+Knowing the purpose of your trench helps ensure it’s safe, effective and tailored to your needs—whether preventing flooding, protecting utilities or improving your garden's appearance.

 • Drainage: Directs water away from structures to prevent erosion and water damage.